gamingwithevets/tbg-cacheripper/README.md

 - Add more checks for scanning file caches
 - Without the auto-exit parameter, 10 Enter presses are required
 - Make a "no UI" mode to avoid flashes
+- Make the program use file paths with drive letters